3. What is a Property

 Instead of falling back to standard testing, modeling can be a very effective approach.
 Modeling essentially requires the developer to use an indirect and very simple implementation (and often algorithmically inefficient) to validate the property.
 That is the model.
 It should be so simple it is obviously correct.
 The actual implementation of the code (which usually tries to be efficient) can then be compared with the model.
 If both implementations consistently behave similarly, there is a good chance that they may be equivalent.

-In the case of a function like biggest, the usual efficient implementation will be done in O(N) complexity, using a single pass: the largest value seen yet is held in memory, and replaced any time a larger one is spotted.
+, the usual efficient implementation will be done in O(N) complexity, using a single pass: the largest value seen yet is held in memory, and replaced any time a larger one is spotted.
 Once the list has been fully scanned, the largest value seen so far is also the largest value of the list.
 It can be returned as the correct answer.
 An alternative, slower implementation, would be to sort the list in increasing order, likely through a trusted function in the standard library, and then take the last entry of the list as the biggest one.
 The complexity of such a function, is O(n log n), which is not as good.

 The latter implementation can however act as an acceptable model: